downingbots/ALSET/README.md

 acting and learning phases of RL.
 DDQN is an evolution of the DQN algorithm that addresses various technical deficiencies of DQN.

-The SIRjetbot software allows intermediate rewards to be assigned by the user.
-SIRjetbot uses a jpg image to represent the state after each move.
+The ALSET software allows intermediate rewards to be assigned by the user.
+ALSET uses a jpg image to represent the state after each move.
 For DQN, minor penalties are assigned for each move to encourage learning more efficient actions.

-Here's Sir_jetbot1 running the phase1 tabletop (2x speed):
+Here's the ALSET S running the phase1 tabletop (2x speed): https://youtu.be/QVFHAMyEyaI
-https://youtu.be/QVFHAMyEyaI

 The same training can be used for both a sequence of functional